bcowdery/dotfiles/Readme.md

 ## Staying up to date

-You can update your installation at any time by running the setup script agian.
-It will automatically pull the latest sources from git and invoke Homebrew to update software and install new packages.
+You can update your installation at any time by running the setup script again.
+It will automatically pull the latest sources from git and invoke Homebrew to update software and install new packages from the `Brewfile` formulae.

 ```
 ~/.dotfiles/setup.sh